ugoviti/domoticz-scripts/README.md

       * Selector Level 0: **Off**
       * Selector Level 10: **ArmHome**
       * Selector Level 20: **ArmAway**
   * If you like, I suggest to customize the switches icons
   * From Domoticz Home Page go into: **Setup --> More Options --> Events** tab
     * Create the following LUA script:
       * Event name: **izDomoSecuritySystem**
       * Method: **LUA**
       * Type: **Device**
     * Copy&Paste the **izDomoSecuritySystem.lua** code
   * Now the most important part: customize the examples and localized variables and your sensors devices (in the example you'll find italian strings)
     * NB.
 I suggest to rename your sensors devices using the following naming convention:
       * Kitchen / Motion
       * Kitchen / Contact Window
       * Livin Room / Motion
       * Livin Room / Contact Main Door
       * Livin Room / Contact Window 1
       * Livin Room / Contact Window 2
       * Bathroom / Motion
       * Bathroom / Contact Window
-    so on...
+      * so on...
   * When done, save the edited file and go into **Setup --> Log** tab and look for errors
   * Try to **Disarm / Arm Home / Arm Away** the Home Security System clicking in the variuos states of **Alarm / Status** switch

+#### ImperiHome Configuration
+  * From Layout editor, create a new Switch selecting the "Alarm / Status" switch... this will be configured as "Selector" switch, with the 3 Labels you used when configured Level 0, Level 10 and Level 20

+#### Open Problems
+  * commandArray['SecPanel'] doesn't work as release 3.7392 (20170501) because that, this script doesn't use domoticz Security status
+  * globalvariables['Security'] get triggered instantly instead at end of countdown timer, so we must use a intermediate variable to detect states changes
+  * 2 OpenURL inside the same "if" statment doesn't works
+  * ImperiHome support Domoticz Selector Switches, but doesn't works if the names contais spaces, so we must create selector name values without spaces (IMPORTANT)

 ### izDomoSecurityTimer.lua